Urban wildlife: Evolution

 Plant genetic variation has an influence on herbivore population dynamics and other dependent communities.
 Conversely, different arthropod genotypes have varying abilities to live on different host plant species.
 Differential reproduction of herbivores could lead to adaptation to particular host plant genotypes.
 For instance, in two experiments that examined local adaptation and evolution of a free-feeding aphid (Chaitophorus populicola) in response to genetic variants of its host plant (Populus angustifolia), it was found that, 21 days (about two aphid generations) after aphid colony transplantation onto trees from foreign sites, aphid genotype composition had changed.
 In the experiments, tree cuttings and aphid colonies were collected from three different sites and used to conduct a reciprocal transplant experiment.
 Aphids that were transplanted onto trees from the same site produced 1.7-3.4 times as many offspring as aphids that were transplanted onto trees from different sites.
 These two results indicate that activities of human perturbation that cause plant evolution may also result in evolutionary responses in interacting species that could escalate to affect entire communities.

 Wildlife species that inhabit urban areas often experience shifts in food and resource availability.
 Some species, at times, must resort to human handouts or even human refuse as a source of food.
 One animal notorious for relying on such means for nutritional intake is the American white ibis.
-In a study that tested physiological challenge, the innate and adaptive immunity of two groups of white ibis (both consisting of 10 white ibis nurtured in captivity), one group being fed a simulated anthropogenic diet and the other being fed a natural ibis diet, it was determined that the wildlife consumption of a diet with anthropogenic components (such as white bread) may be detrimental to a species' ability to battle bacterial pathogens.
+In a study that tested physiological challenge, the innate and adaptive immunity of two groups of white ibis (both consisting of 10 white ibis nurtured in captivity), one group being fed a simulated anthropogenic diet and the other being fed a natural ibis diet, it was determined that wildlife consumption of a diet with anthropogenic components (such as white bread) may be detrimental to a species' ability to battle bacteriaal pathogens.

+Public health and zoonotic disease

+Some urban wildlife species can carry diseases that can infect humans, known as zoonotic diseases.
+Close contact between humans and animals such as rodents, raccoons, and stray domestic animals can increase the likelihood of disease transmission.
+Urban rodents have been shown to carry bacterial, viral, and parasitic pathogens, while certain urban birds, including ducks and crows, may carry antibiotic-resistant bacteria.

+Understanding how diseases spread among urban wildlife, humans, and other animals is complex.
+The One Health approach emphasizes the interconnectedness of human, animal, and environmental health to help manage and prevent zoonotic risks.

+Conservation and management

+While some urban wildlife species thrive in cities, others are negatively affected by habitat loss, pollution, and lack of connectivity to natural areas.
+Conservation strategies in urban areas aim to support biodiversity through practices such as habitat restoration, creating green corridors, planting native species, and involving communities in monitoring wildlife.
+These efforts can help reduce conflicts between humans and animals and promote healthier urban ecosystems.

+Research on urban wildlife informs city planning and management practices that balance ecological, public health, and social objectives.
+Providing safe movement paths for wildlife, improving habitat quality, and limiting anthropogenic threats are important for sustaining urban biodiversity.